Ashkantvn/Writrating/README.md

 - **User Authentication**:login and registration system for managing user accounts.
 - **User Roles and Permissions**: Different levels of access and control based on user roles (Guest, Normal User, Admin, Superuser, Validator).
 - **Responsive Design**: Fully responsive design to ensure optimal viewing experience on various devices.
-- **Commenting System**: Engage with the community through comments on reviews and blog posts.
 - **Content Management**: Admins can create, edit, and manage their own blogs and reviews.

 ## User Roles and Permissions